binqbit/svpi/README.md

 - `svpi format / f`: Formats all data on the device.
 Allows the user to clear all saved data if needed.

+- `svpi dump / d <file_name>`: Dump the data from the device to a file.
+This command allows the user to save all data from the device to an external file for backup or analysis.

+- `svpi load / ld <file_name>`: Load dump data from a file to the device.
+This command allows the user to restore data from an external file to the device.

 - `svpi list / l`: Displays a list of all saved data.
 Useful for quickly viewing available information.

 - `svpi set / s <name> <data>`: Saves data on the device.
 This command allows the user to enter new information into the storage.